demisto/content/Packs/MicrosoftCloudAppSecurity/Integrations/MicrosoftCloudAppSecurity/MicrosoftCloudAppSecurity_description.md

 and sophisticated analytics to identify and combat cyberthreats across all your Microsoft and third-party cloud services.

 ## Grant Demisto Authorization in Microsoft Cloud App Security API
-To allow us to access Microsoft Management Activity API you will be required to give us authorization to access it.
+To access the Microsoft Management Activity API, you need to grant authorization.

-To grant authorization, click the [HERE](https://docs.microsoft.com/en-us/cloud-app-security/api-authentication).
-And you will get a detailed explanation of how to produce Server URL and User key (token).
+To grant authorization, click [HERE](https://docs.microsoft.com/en-us/cloud-app-security/api-authentication) to view a detailed explanation of how to create the Server URL and User key (token).

-## customer filters
+## Customer Filters
-Note - If you want to filter the call results to the api yourself (custom_filter) make sure it matches the filtering format Microsoft Cloud App Security - [HERE](https://docs.microsoft.com/en-us/cloud-app-security/api-alerts#filters)
+Note - To filter the call results of the API (custom_filter), make sure it matches the Microsoft Cloud App Security filtering format.
+Click [HERE](https://docs.microsoft.com/en-us/cloud-app-security/api-alerts#filters) for details.